GaragePolitburo/FormSI060719/README.md

 - `marketForSaleInfoByIndex(uint256 tokenId)`

 Shows the "For Sale" status of a specific token (identified by the ERC721 index `tokenId`).
-The structure `marketForSaleInfoByIndex(tokenId)` contains a boolean indicating whether or not the token is for sale (`isForSale`), the ERC721 index of the token (`tokenId`), the current owner and seller of the token (`seller`), the price of the token (`minValue`) in Wei, and the address of the recipient (`onlySellTo`).
-If the recipient address is the zero address, then anyone can buy the token.
+The structure `marketForSaleInfoByIndex(tokenId)` contains a boolean indicating whether or not the token is for sale (`isForSale`), the ERC721 index of the token (`tokenId`), the current owner and seller of the token (`seller`), the price of the token (`minValue`) in wei, and the address of the designated recipient (`onlySellTo`), if there is one.
 Note that this function is a getter that directly accesses the structure, so it does not throw if the token `tokenId` does not exist, unlike the other "For Sale" functions.

 - `marketBuyForSale(uint256 tokenId)`

 Enables a user to buy a token (identified by the ERC721 index `tokenId`) that is up for sale.
-If `marketForSaleInfoByIndex(tokenId).onlySellto` returns the zero address, then any user can buy the token that is for sale.
-If `marketForSaleInfoByIndex(tokenId).onlySellto` returns a non-zero address, then only that user can buy the token that is for sale.
+If `marketForSaleInfoByIndex(tokenId).onlySellto` returns the zero address, then any user can buy the token.
+If `marketForSaleInfoByIndex(tokenId).onlySellto` returns a non-zero address, then only that user can buy the token.
 The purchaser must send an amount of wei at least equal to the sale price  (`marketForSaleInfoByIndex(tokenId).minValue`) with the function call to complete the transaction.

 #### Bid Functions

 - `marketDeclareBid(uint256 tokenId)`

 Enables a user to declare a bid for a token (identified by the ERC721 index `tokenId`).
 The user must send the amount of the bid with the function call.
 If there is already a bid on the token (check `marketBidInfoByIndex(uint256 tokenId)`), the bid must be larger than `marketBidInfoByIndex(tokenId).value`, otherwise `marketDeclareBid(tokenId)` throws.
-Assuming it is larger, the previous bid is overwritten, and the amount of the previous bid is made available for withdraw through `marketWithdrawWei()`.
+Assuming it is larger, the previous bid is overwritten, and the amount of the previous bid is made available for withdraw by the previous bidder through `marketWithdrawWei()`.

 - `marketWithdrawBid(uint256 tokenId)`

 Enables a user to remove a bid on a token (identified by the ERC721 index `tokenId`) already made.
 Only the bidder `marketBidInfoByIndex(tokenId).bidder` can call this function.
-The bid is NOT automatically refunded: the user must call `marketWithdrawWei()`.
+The bid is not automatically refunded: the user must call `marketWithdrawWei()`.

 - `marketAcceptBid(uint256 tokenId, uint256 minPrice)`

 Enables a token owner to accept a bid, and transfer the token (identified by the ERC721 index `tokenId`) to the bidder in exchange for the ether bid.
 Only the token owner can call this function.
 The parameter `minPrice` must be smaller than or equal to `marketBidInfoByIndex(tokenId).value`.
-After calling this function, the bid is NOT automatically transferred to the former owner: the former owner must call `marketWithdrawWei()`.
+After calling this function, the bid is not automatically transferred to the former owner: the former owner must call `marketWithdrawWei()`.

 - `marketBidInfoByIndex(uint256 tokenId)`